aannieliu/princess_kappa/README.md

 ##3.
 Model Fitting and Training
+After constructing our data, we are in shape for making predictions on what 2015 movies are most likely to win at least one Oscars in the five hottest categories (Best Picture, Directing, Best Actor in a Leading Role, Best Actress in a Leading Role, Best Actress in a Supporting Role and Best Actor in a Supporting Role).
 Now we train several classifiers on the data set to find the best one and then use the the results to predict which movies are most likely to win the Oscars in 2016.
 First we spend some time cleaning the data set, split it into training and testing sets, then we start testing for classifiers.

 Please see iPython notebook [Model](Model.ipynb) for our complete analysis.